-Key audit matter How our audit addressed the key audit matter Impact of IFRS 9 "Financial Instruments" Standard and recognition of impairment on financial assets and related significant disclosures As presented in Note 2, the Company measured expected credit losses for financial assets in accordance with IFRS 9 "Financial Instruments Standards".
-The rationale reasons for selecting IFRS 9 implementation and impairment of financial assets as key audit matter are as follows; - Amount of on balance sheet items that are subject to expected credit loss calculation is material to the financial statements. - The applications IFRS 9 are complex and comprehensive. - The classification of the financial assets is based on the Company's business model and characteristics of the contractual cash flows in accordance with IFRS 9 and the Company uses significant judgment on the assessment of the business model and identification of the complex contractual cash flow characteristics of financial instruments. - Risks related to the policies established by the management with the compliance and requirements of the legislation and other applications for the calculation of expected credit losses. - The complexity and intensity of the control environment in the processed designed or reorganized for TFRS 9 - Estimations and assumptions used in expected credit losses are new important and complex. - Complex and comprehensive disclosure requirements of TFRS 9.
-Company's past performance, local and global practices.
-Evaluation of the key judgments, assumptions, methods used for calculation of expected credit loss determined by the management, and whether the data source is reasonable or not, and their compliance and standard requirements in light of industry and global practices.
-Testing criteria used for determining the contractual cash flows including interest payments with regard to solely principal and principal balance of financial assets on a sample basis and evaluation of Company's business model.
-Evaluation of significant increase in credit risk, definition of default, definition of restructuring, probability of default, loss given default, exposure at default and macro-economic variables, and related basic and significant estimates and assumptions determined for calculation process of expected credit loss and whether these assumptions determined by financial risk management are in line with the Bank's historical performance, legislation, and reasonableness of the estimation process regarding future performance and investigation of credit risk portfolio on a sample basis.
-Evaluation of the accuracy and completeness of attributes of the data used for the calculation process of expected credit losses.
-Detailed testing of mathematical verification of
+- Evaluating the appropriateness of accounting policies as to the requirements of IFRS 9, Company's past performance, local and global practices. - Evaluation of the key judgments, assumptions, methods used for calculation of expected credit loss determined by the management, and whether the data source is reasonable or not, and their compliance, standard requirements and Covid-19 impacts in light of industry and global practices. - Testing criteria used for determining the contractual cash flows including interest payments with regard to solely principal and principal balance of financial assets on a sample basis and evaluation of Company's business model. - Evaluation of significant increase in credit risk, definition of default, definition of restructuring, probability of default, loss given default, exposure at default and macro-economic variables, and related basic and significant estimates and assumptions determined for calculation process of whether expected credit loss and these assumptions determined by financial risk management are in line with the Bank's historical performance, legislation, and reasonableness of process estimation regarding performance and investigation of credit risk portfolio on a sample basis. - Evaluation of the accuracy and completeness of attributes of the data used for the calculation process of expected credit losses. - Detailed testing of mathematical verification of expected credit losses' calculation on a sample basis. - Evaluation of the assumptions and estimations used for the individually assessed financial assets based on expert judgment. - Evaluating the necessity and accuracy of the updates made or required updates after the modeling process. - Auditing of disclosures related to IFRS 9.